+Bohr was convinced when he attempted to construct a model of the hydrogen atom that he could not use classical physics.
+He bravely rejected the use of Maxwell's EM theory in defining his stationary states and the transitions between them.
 As was to be expected, Bohr's older colleagues, across the physics community, were mostly not too impressed, seeing it as "too complicated and upsetting".
 Even, the 'father of the electron', J. J. Thomson did not mention Bohr's theory [36] until 1936 when he turned 80.
 In contrast, Bohr was very well received in Germany, especially at the leading mathematical centers in Göttingen, Berlin and Munich.
 Bohr himself was more circumspect, viewing his own theory as "makeshift and too approximate."
 He still felt guilty about rejecting Maxwell's EM theory, which was taking on its modern, almost sacrosanct status: doubts that delayed his Nobel Prize until 1922.
-What his theory demonstrated was Bohr's talents for intuition, picking up clues and interpreting the significance of experiments.
-In spite of its impressive successes, the Bohr model did have a few serious difficulties and conceptual failures, such as:
+What his theory demonstrated was Bohr's talents for intuition, picking up the right clues and interpreting the significance of experiments.

+In spite of its impressive successes, the Bohr model did have some serious difficulties and conceptual failures, such as: